-- Called by the celery worker - Forwards instructions to the token manager extension
+- · Called by the celery worker - Forwards instructions to the token manager extension xivo-auth is meant to be easy to extend.
+This section describes how to add features to xivo-auth.

 This is a place holder for a global variable for the celery app.
 It will be removed and should not be used.